swiss-art-research-net/sari-iiif-manifest-service/README.md

     `cp .env.example .env`
 1. Edit the `.env` file and set the `SPARQL_ENDPOINT` environment variable to the URL of your SPARQL endpoint and the `CONFIG_YML` environment variable to the path of your config file.
 1. Edit the `config.yml` file based on the comments in the file.

+A default field definitions file is provided.
+To use your own metadata fields, create a copy of the file and edit it accordingly or use one from an existing project.
+The path to the field definitions file can be specified in the `config.yml` file.

+### Running the service

+Run `docker-compose up -d` to start the service.
+When using the service in production, comment out the respective lines in the `.env` file.